 Read this guide thoroughly.
 It contains important safety information.
-Minimum age: Operator: 16 years.
-Passenger: 12 years.
-Keep this Operator's Guide in the vehicle
+Minimum age: Operator: 16 years with a valid driver's license.
+Keep this Operator's Guide in the vehicle.

-YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
+THIS VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly, if you fail to take proper precautions, even during routine maneuvers.

-For your safety, understand and follow all the warnings contained in this Operator's Guide and on the safety labels on your vehicle.
+For your safety, understand and follow all the warnings contained in this Operator's Guide and on the safety labels on of this vehicle.
 Failure to follow these warnings can result in SEVERE INJURY OR DEATH!